 Also while in Mooloolaba and with the help of our friend Wayne, David installed a closet rod in the forward guest head.
 Wayne made a custom rod hold out of plastic, which was screwed into the walls of the shower.
 The rod is heavy-duty metal, and removable.
 From the rod, we have hung our wetsuits, foul weather gear, and dive BCDs.

 Our AGMs lasted about 3 years of hard cruising.
 We could have opted to just replace them, but instead, we did a complete overhaul of our electrical system and installed Lithium Ion batteries.

-The oil pump that we installed into our starboard engine room leaked, so David replaced the seal, washer and crown ring for the pump.
+The Reverso oil change pump that we installed into our starboard engine room leaked, so David replaced the seal, washer and crown ring for the pump.
 All these items were part of the rebuilt kit.
 Thankfully, this stopped the leak.

 Engines need to be serviced every 500 hours or once a year according to Volvo.
 We don’t hit 500 hours in a year, so for us, that is a yearly task.
 David does the servicing ourselves.
 He changes the oil filter and both fuel filters, changes the impellor, and changes the oil in the engine and in the sail drive.
 We refer to our service manual, which has a list of other items which we check, but have always been in spec.

 The generator is every 200 hours.
 We change the oil, the fuel filter, the oil filter, and the impeller.
 There is a zinc for the generator that we change.